-- Today we will travel along the mythical Karakoram Highway north to the border of China, the notorious Khunjerab Pass, which at 4700 metres is the world's highest border crossing between two countries.
+We will leave Karimabad early in the morning and travel along the mythical Karakoram Highway to the border with China, crossing the notorious Khunjerab Pass, which at 4700 metres is the world's highest border crossing between two countries.

-- After completing the usual border crossing formalities we'll head straight to Tashkurgan, the end-of-the-world capital of the Taxkorgan Tajik Autonomous County, one of the many ethnic provinces of Xinjiang, aka Chinese Turkestan, a provincial-level autonomous region of China home to a number of ethnic groups, including Uyghur (the titular nationality), Han, Kazakhs, Hui, Tajiks, Kyrgyz, Mongols and even Russians.
+After completing the usual border crossing formalities, we'll head straight to Tashkurgan, the end-of-the-world capital of the Taxkorgan Tajik Autonomous County, one of the many ethnic provinces of Xinjiang, aka Chinese Turkestan, an autonomous region of China home to a vast number of non-Chinese indigenous ethnicities, including Uyghur (the titular nationality), Kazakhs, Tajiks, Kyrgyz, Mongols and even Russians.

-- In Tashkurgan we'll pay a visit to the local museum and tour the imposing fort overlooking the town, before having a traditional Chinese-Tajik dinner in one of its many picturesque teahouses.
+In Tashkurgan we'll pay a visit to the local museum and tour the imposing fort overlooking the town, before feasting on a traditional Chinese-Tajik dinner in a local teahouse.

 DAY 9/10/11 - Kashgar

-- We'll leave Tashkurgan and head to the historic Silk Road town of Kashgar, a place full of ancient culture and modern contrasts.
+We'll leave Tashkurgan and head to the Silk Road town of Kashgar, a place full of ancient culture and modern contrasts.

-- In addition to our exploration of Kashgar's narrow alleys, bustling markets and historic mosques, we'll also go out of town and visit the elegant sand dunes of the Taklamakan Desert near the crumbling village of Yarkand.
+In addition to our exploration of Kashgar's narrow alleys, bustling markets and historic mosques, we'll also make an excursion out of town and visit the elegant sand dunes of the Taklamakan Desert near the crumbling village of Yarkand.